South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 1 hour ago

-Friday's contest between the South Carolina Gamecocks (32-0) and the Norfolk State Spartanettes (26-6) at Colonial Life Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 80-42 and heavily favors South Carolina to come out on top.
-Game time is at 2:00 PM ET on March 17.
+Friday's contest features the South Carolina Gamecocks (32-0) and the Norfolk State Spartanettes (26-6) clashing at Colonial Life Arena in what is expected to be a one-sided matchup, with a projected 80-42 victory for heavily favored South Carolina according to our computer prediction.
+Tipoff is at 2:00 PM ET on March 17.

-The Gamecocks head into this contest after a 74-58 win against Tennessee on Sunday.
+The Gamecocks came out on top in their last outing 74-58 against Tennessee on Sunday.

 South Carolina vs. Norfolk State Game Info